 Attaching this modifier applies a 15% reduction to the Medicare Payment for the associated CPT code(s).
-In other words, OTAs and PTA will be reimbursed at 85% of what an OT/PT would be paid for the same services under the Medicare Physician Fee Schedule (MPFS) when the modifiers are applied.
-Additionally, if the CO/CQ modifiers must still be applied with the GO/GQ modifiers or the claim will be rejected or returned by Medicare.
+In other words, OTAs and PTAs will be reimbursed at 85% of what an OT/PT would be paid for the same services under the Medicare Physician Fee Schedule (MPFS) when the modifiers are applied.
+Additionally, the CO/CQ modifiers must still be applied with the GO/GQ modifiers, or the claim will be rejected or returned by Medicare.

 20% + (80% * 15%) = 88% of total payment

 So, in actuality, the payment reduction is 12% overall vs 15%.
 Now, we don’t know that supplemental plans won’t also implement a 15% reduction on the 20% copay, but thus far there has not been an indication that they will do so.

 What Commercial Insurances require the CO/CQ Modifier